KatelynChiang/DATA550_Final_Project/README.md

   - The `Output` folder contains various results from different analyses that will be included when building the final report.
   - The `Data` folder contains the raw data that will be used in the analysis.

-Instructions for creating the Final Report:
+**Instructions for creating the Final Report:**

   1. Ensure you are in the correct working directory.
   2. Ensure you have the renv package installed on your computer.
   3. In the terminal, run `make install` to install necessary packages.
-  4. In the terminal, run `make report.html`
+  4. In the terminal, run `make report.html` to create the final report.

 ## Code Description